 Conditional forecasts, i.e. projections of a set of variables of interest on the future paths of some other variables, are used routinely by empirical macroeconomists in a number of applied settings.
-In spite of this, the existing algorithms used to generate conditional forecasts tend to be very computationally intensive, especially when working with large VARs or when multiple soft and hard constraints are imposed at once.
-We introduce a novel precision-based sampler that is fast, scales well, and yields conditional forecasts from both hard or soft constraints.
+In spite of this, the existing algorithms used to generate conditional forecasts tend to be very computationally intensive, especially when working with large Vector Autoregressions or when multiple linear equality and inequality constraints are imposed at once.
+We introduce a novel precision-based sampler that is fast, scales well, and yields conditional forecasts from linear equality and inequality constraints.
 We show in a simulation study that the proposed method produces forecasts that are identical to those from the existing algorithms but in a fraction of the time.
-We then illustrate the performance of our method in a large Bayesian VAR where we impose, simultaneously, a mix of soft and hard constraints on the future trajectories of a few key US macroeconomic indicators over the 2020–2022 time period.
+We then illustrate the performance of our method in a large Bayesian Vector Autoregression where we simultaneously impose a mix of linear equality and inequality constraints on the future trajectories of key US macroeconomic indicators over the 2020–2022 period.

 We estimate the term structure of cash flow risk and its price of risk for the most prominent equity anomalies, at different frequencies, by directly modeling the dividend growth series instead of relying on a VAR-residual approach.
 We find the term structure of cash flow risk to be upward sloping for most anomaly portfolios.
 Moreover, the price of cash flow risk appears to be anomaly-specific – different anomalies tend to display heterogeneous sensitivity to cash flow news – and frequency-dependent – for a given anomaly, this sensitivity varies with the horizon at which portfolios are evaluated.